 JellyTelly is a unique online video and game network for families, developed with VeggieTales© and What’s In the Bible? creator Phil Vischer.
 As a faith-based alternative to other children’s entertainment, JellyTelly provides families with a safe place to learn and play online and help raise the next generation of Christians.
 JellyTelly hosts faith-based videos, games, and devotionals created and curated to entertain your children while teaching them about God and faith.
 Children’s entertainment is endless and oftentimes meaningless, but JellyTelly provides a safe place for your kids to access worthwhile faith-based entertainment via desktop, mobile apps and Roku.

 Whether you want to spend some quality time with your family or just need a break in the day, JellyTelly is here to provide fun and educational entertainment you can believe in!
+We know that as parents and grandparents, you are always looking for entertainment for your kids that you can trust – and that’s where JellyTelly comes in.
+JellyTelly has hours and hours of Christian shows and movies – from clips to movies – carefully curated just for families like yours.

 To be a tool to help raise the next generation of Christians so they know what they believe and know how to live it and to help launch the next generation of Christian storytellers – creative people that are developing powerful stories all across the country and looking for a way to share their work.